 Notice of Ability To Return To Work and Medical Record

 The Notice of Ability To Return To Work will state not only what work the physician deems appropriate, but also some other boilerplate language such as reminding the worker than she has an obligation to look for available employment, that proof of available employment may jeopardize the employee’s rights to the receipt of ongoing benefits, etc.

 The insurers, upon receiving medical records indicating that the worker can work in some capacity, even with many limitations, must send this Notice, if it wishes to file a petition seeking to modify or suspend an employee’s benefits based on the doctor’s opinions.
 And, it must be sent promptly.
-What detemines if the notice is sent promptly is determined on a case by case basis.
-If the insurer fails to send this document, the injured worker will be able to argue that any pending petition (ie, a Petition to Modify or Suspend benefits) based upon the change in physican condition (ie, the opinion by a doctor that she can now do certain kinds of work) should be dismissed.
+What determines if the notice is sent promptly is determined on a case by case basis.
+If the insurer fails to send this document, the injured worker will be able to argue that any pending petition (i.e., a Petition to Modify or Suspend benefits) based upon the change in physician condition (i.e., the opinion by a doctor that she can now do certain kinds of work) should be dismissed.

-What should an injured worker in Pennsylvania do when she receives a Notice Of Ability To Return To Work?
-The best answer is speak to an experienced Pennsylvania Work Comp Attorney as soon as possible.
+What should an injured worker in Pennsylvania do when she receives a Notice of Ability To Return To Work?
+The best answer is speaking to an experienced Pennsylvania Work Comp Attorney as soon as possible to discuss the potential PA work comp settlement in the light of notice.
 This Notice usually means a Petition to reduce benefits is coming down the pike.
 You will need to speak to a work comp lawyer to analyze your case and to gather any evidence which may conflict with the allegations and opinions in the Notice of Ability To Return To Work.